 Cell Phone/Texting While Driving Violations

-Beginning July 1, 2019, Illinois will increase the penalty for texting while driving.
-A first offense will be treated as a moving violation.
-Previously, the law only treated a second or subsequent offense as a moving violation.
-Of course, moving violations are offenses which count toward a license suspension and will appear on your driving record.
+Beginning July 1, 2019, even a first offense for texting while driving will become a moving violation under Illinois law.
+Currently, the law only treats a second or subsequent offense as a moving violation.
+Moving violations are traffic offenses which are assigned points and count toward a license suspension.
+Moving violations appear on your driving record and typically result in insurance premium increases.
 Also, under the new law, drivers are subject to higher minimum fines after a first offense.

-If you have been issued a ticket for a cell phone violation, including using a wireless phone in a construction/maintenance zone or school zone, contact the attorneys at The Davis Law Group, P.C. to discuss your case.
-Our traffic attorneys practice throughout Illinois including Cook, Lake, and DuPage Counties.
-Our goal is to ensure the best possible result and keep your driving record clean.
+If you have been issued a ticket for a cell phone violation, whether talking on your phone without using a hands-free device or texting, including using a wireless phone in a construction zone or school zone, contact the attorneys at The Davis Law Group, P.C. to discuss your case.
+Our traffic attorneys practice throughout Illinois including Cook County, Lake County, and DuPage County Counties.
+We will work hard to ensure the best possible result and keep your driving record clean.